- Application fee is $400 at the time of submission.

 All applications and evaluations must be submitted through the online portal by 5pm Central Time on the deadline.
 If the deadline falls on a holiday or weekend, applications will be accepted on the next business day.

-You can download a copy of the Administrative Fellowship Application Form questions.
+You can download a copy of the application form questions.

 Please note, you must submit applications through the online portal.
 Emailed copies of an application will not be accepted.

 Annual Fellowship Evaluations are required of approved programs on March 31st each year.
 The annual evaluation will ask you to list graduating fellows.
 Please make sure to complete this form in order for your fellows to receive their certificate.

 Approval of a telehealth fellowship is contingent upon a review of the institutional environment, success of prior graduates and current members of the faculty fellowship team, and proposed curriculum for future fellows.
 All approved institutions must have an ACGME- approved emergency medicine residency and support for administrative programs in place.
 They must demonstrate strong collaboration with clinicians, educators, and researchers as well as with other clinical services that supervise relevant rotations.
 This support may frequently be provided by collaboration with existing administrative fellowship programs in the institution.
 If such a program is not available for collaboration at an applying institution, careful attention will be given by reviewers to ensure adequate support is available including the opportunity for mentorship from high-level institutional administrators.